2019 Michigan IT Symposium Breakout Sessions

 API Directory Know How

-Presenter: Kranthi Bandaru, Data Integration and API Manager, ITS Information Quest (IQ)
+Presenters: Kranthi Bandaru, Data Integration and API Manager, ITS Information Quest (IQ)

 Location: Koessler, Floor 3